 6 things to know

 - United Airlines Saver availability only: You must find United saver availability.
 Only United saver availability is bookable with partner miles.
 You can not book segments operated by Hawaiian or other airlines with Turkish miles.
+You can not use Turkish miles to book award seats that are only available to United credit card holders or United elite members — only saver availability that you see when not logged in to a United account.

 - Connecting itineraries are OK: Award pricing is per direction regardless of segments (i.e. EWR-HNL is 7.5K one way in economy class.
 EWR-ORD-LAX-HNL is also 7.5K one way in economy even though there are 2 stops provided the layours don’t exceed maximum connection times).